MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IRMConfiguration.md

 ```

 ### -EDiscoverySuperUserEnabled
-The EDiscoverySuperUserEnabled parameter specifies whether members of the Discovery Management role group can access IRM-protected messages in a discovery mailbox that were returned by a discovery search.
+The EDiscoverySuperUserEnabled parameter specifies whether members of the eDiscovery Manager role group can access IRM-protected messages in a discovery mailbox that were returned by a discovery search.
 Valid values are:

-- $true: Members of the Discovery Management role group can access IRM-protected messages in discovery mailboxes.
+- $true: Members of the eDiscovery Manager role group can access IRM-protected messages in discovery mailboxes.
-- $false: Members of the Discovery Management role group can't access IRM-protected messages in discovery mailboxes.
+- $false: Members of the eDiscovery Manager role group can't access IRM-protected messages in discovery mailboxes.

 For more information about In-Place eDiscovery and IRM-protected messages, see [In-Place eDiscovery in Exchange Server](https://docs.microsoft.com/Exchange/policy-and-compliance/ediscovery/ediscovery).